freeseek/mocha/README.md

   bcftools annotate --no-version -Ou -x ID,QUAL,^INFO/GC,^FMT/GT,^FMT/AD | \
   bcftools norm --no-version -Ou -m -any --keep-sum AD | \
   bcftools norm --no-version -Ob -o $dir/$pfx.unphased.bcf -f $ref && \
-  bcftools index $dir/$pfx.unphased.bcf
+  bcftools index -f $dir/$pfx.unphased.bcf
 ```
 This will set to missing all genotypes that have low coverage or low genotyping quality, as these can cause issues

-Generate a list of variants that will be excluded from modeling by both eagle and mocha (notice that you will need a version newer than BCFtools 1.10.2 with implemented the F_MISSING option, or else you should drop that filter)
+Generate a list of variants that will be excluded from modeling by both eagle and mocha (notice that you will need BCFtools version 1.11 or newer with implemented the F_MISSING option, or else you should drop that filter)
 ```
 awk -F"\t" '$2<.97 {print $1}' $crt > samples_xcl_list.txt; \
 echo '##INFO=<ID=JK,Number=1,Type=Float,Description="Jukes Cantor">' | \